randomsilo/3d-printing-projects/practical-blaster/readme.md

 ---

 _Chamber Flag_ is a mock 5.56 round that visually signals the chamber is empty.
-The width of the flag is not enough to leave the spring under pressure os it won't have any negative effects on long term storage.
+The width of the flag is not enough to leave the spring under pressure so it won't have any negative effects on long term storage.

 ---